How to Efficiently Launch a Brand and Design a Website in Biotech and Life Sciences

 To help you filter out the most necessary assets, create an initial customer journey map: the before, during, and after of the user experience.
 It will serve as the foundation of your hypotheses and will help identify the pivotal touchpoints and opportunities for engagement.

 Simultaneously, define clear business goals and success metrics to help you prioritize essential objectives for your launch.
+Use SMART goals framework - Specific, Measurable, Achievable, Relevant, and Time-Bound - for that.
+And consider what marketing KPIs are you trying to meet?

 With the hypotheses in place, business goals in mind, customer journey on hand, website online, and lead generator up, you can start building your audience early by engaging with early adopters and connecting with your people across various channels.